Coolibah Station

-The property was acquired by Patrick Quilty, the son of Tom Quilty, in 1938.
-Quilty Snr. owned Glenore Station and Euroka Springs Station, both of which were passed onto his sons.
-Prior to his death in 1938 Patrick Quilty and his brother Tom acquired Bradshaw Station, Coolibah Station and Bedford Downs Station.
+The property was leased by Patrick Quilty, the son of Tom Quilty, in 1938.
+Quilty Sr leased Glenore Station and Euroka Springs Station, both of which were passed onto his sons.
+Prior to his death in 1938 Patrick Quilty and his brother Tom leased Bradshaw Station, Coolibah Station and Bedford Downs Station.

 A Dragon Rapide aeroplane, of Connellan Airways, crashed at Coolibah in 1949.
 The head stockman, an Aboriginal man named Jack Brumby, was recommended for a gallantry award for rescuing the pilot.

-In 1953 the station was regarded as the third largest in Australia at the time with an area of 7000 sqmi.
+In 1953 the station was regarded as the third largest in Australia, with an area of 7000 sqmi.
 The manager of the day, Hugh Byers, was committed to stand trial for the theft of 88 head of cattle from neighbouring Victoria River Downs Station.

-In the same year filming of the Charles Chauvel movie, Jedda, was commenced at Coolibah.
+In the same year filming of the Charles Chauvel movie Jedda was commenced at Coolibah.